noadrow/methylation_dis/README.md

 for start I want to declare the function usuability much more orderedly and clear seperate each functionality and give it a folder with test + readme discard unusecode\code that made to be used as an example for the paper

+get rid of un-needed scripts
+and fix the fucking methylation to age plots